Philippines AirAsia: History

 The COVID-19 pandemic has adversely affected Philippines AirAsia's business.
-Plans for Philippines AirAsia to debut in the Philippine Stock Exchange within 2020 was deferred in March 2020, with the airline management deciding to focus on expanding its domestic operations after a government ban on China and South Korea in response to the worsening health situation threatened 30% of the airlines' revenue.
+Plans for Philippines AirAsia to debut in the Philippine Stock Exchange (PSE) within 2020 was deferred in March, with the airline management deciding to focus on expanding its domestic operations after a government ban on China and South Korea in response to the worsening health situation threatened 30% of the airlines' revenue.
+It also retrenched 624 employees due to the pandemic.
+Flights to General Santos and Zamboanga City — which were originally set to launch in March — began in October.

-As travel restrictions ease in 2022, Philippines AirAsia started to rebuild its network by adding more flights, launching flights to Dumaguete and Roxas City, and resuming most international flights starting 27 May 2022.
-On 1 February 2023, it launched daily flights to Tokyo.
-As China, being an important market for tourism in the Philippines, lifted travel restrictions, Philippines AirAsia is expected to resume weekly flights to Guangzhou, Shenzhen, and Macau from February to March 2023.
+As travel restrictions eased in 2022, Philippines AirAsia started to rebuild its network by adding more flights, launching flights to Dumaguete and Roxas City, and resuming most international flights starting 27 May 2022.
+In February 2023, it launched daily flights to Tokyo, and resumed flights to Guangzhou, Shenzhen, and Macau.
+Amid a fleet shortage, flights to General Santos ended in 2022, while flights to Dumaguete and Zamboanga ended in 2023.